-We understood and evaluated the valuation methodology and assumptions applied, by reference to IFRS 9 and industry practice, and tested the techniques used, in determining the amortised cost, and recognition of any expected credit loss.
+We understood and evaluated the valuation methodology and assumptions applied, by reference to IFRS 9 and industry practice, and tested the techniques used, in determining the amortised cost and the recognition of any expected credit losses.
 Our testing included:

-- detailed testing over the loan models used by management to value the loans at amortised cost using the effective interest rate method; - validating the inputs in the loan models, including interest rates and loan maturity, and agreeing to the legal loan documentation on a sample basis; - reviewing the methodology used to determine the expected credit losses against the requirements of IFRS 9; - assessing key assumptions used, such as those relating to when a significant increase in credit risk has occurred: - assessing the key parameters and assumptions within the expected credit loss models, such as selection of economic scenarios, the probabilities of default, loss given default, exposure at default and macroeconomic environment adjustments; and - testing the integrity of the data used in the expected credit loss models and its completeness and accuracy.
+- detailed testing over the loan models used by management to value the loans at amortised cost using the effective interest rate method: - validating the inputs in the loan models, including interest rates and loan maturities, and agreeing to the legal loan documentation on a sample basis; - reviewing the methodology used to determine the expected credit losses against the requirements of IFRS 9; - assessing the key assumptions used, such as those relating to when a significant increase in credit risk has occurred; - assessing the key parameters and assumptions within the expected credit loss models, such as selection of economic scenarios, the probabilities of default, loss given default, exposure at default and macroeconomic environment adjustments; and - testing the integrity of the data used in the expected credit loss models and the completeness and accuracy of the data.